Secure CheckoutPersonal information is secured with SSL technology.

-1.5.
-Production of bulk nanocrystalline preforms by conventional methods of metalforming
+5. Production of bulk nanocrystalline mill products by conventional metalforming methods

-Mechanical properties of pure (or commercial purity - CP) titanium are much lower.
-SPD methods are providing to be an effective way for increasing its strength even up to level typical for structural titanium alloys.
-This book will prove useful for academics and professionals studying the behaviour of metallic materials.
+Nanocrystalline Titanium discusses the features of nanocrystalline titanium production by various SPD methods, also comparing their microstructure and properties.
+The authors characterize the physical, chemical and mechanical properties of ultrafine grained titanium, indicating which are crucial for their application.
+Titanium alloys are characterized by high specific strength combined with excellent corrosion resistance, whereas the mechanical properties of pure (or commercial purity - CP) titanium are much lower.
+SPD methods are proving to be an effective way to increase strength, even to a level typical for structural titanium alloys.
+This book is useful for academics and professionals studying the behavior of metallic materials.

 - Discusses various SPD techniques and their applications for titanium

-- Previews the limitations of SPD methods use for titanium and the problems related to it production using this method
+- Previews the limitations of SPD methods for titanium, along with the problems that can be encountered during production

 - Characterizes the physical, chemical and mechanical properties of ultrafine grained titanium and indicates which are crucial for its production applications